Interview Series: Sensory Cinema: The Culture of Sound | Interviewer: Gökhan Çolak & Arzu Karaduman

 Your work challenges the dominance of vision within Western epistemology.
 How does a sonic epistemology reconfigure our understanding of knowledge production in cinema?

 Having said all of this, I believe we could see from sound the contingent relationality of the world.
-What stops us seeing relationally is not the eye as a physiological apparatus, but the entrainment in a cultural visuality that is ideologised by the notion of ownership, extraction, grasping and comprehending the world, rather than knowing with it also ourselves.
+What stops us seeing relationally is not the eye as a physiological apparatus, but the entrainment in a cultural visuality that is ideologised by the notion of ownership, extraction, grasping and comprehending the world, rather than knowing from relationships and with it also

 Caption: courtesy chaosmagicmusic, Cologne 2023, Kai Niggemann